senkrad76/Anidea-for-SmartThings/README.md

 |Switch|switch|on|on()|off|off()|
 |Water Sensor|water|wet|wet()|dry|dry()|

 The commands are consistent with those used by other 'Anidea for ...' device handlers.
-Those are derived from the capability where the device is an actuator, from the commands used by a stock 'Simulated ...' device handler where one is available, and lastly from whatever has been chose for use in other 'Anidea for ...' device handlers.
+Those are derived from the capability where the device is an actuator, from the commands used by a stock 'Simulated ...' device handler where one is available, and lastly from whatever has been chosen for use in other 'Anidea for ...' device handlers.
 *The one exception is that `wet()` and `dry()` were created for the handler.*

 The Switch capability is permanently enabled as its presentation includes an on/off button and the SmartThings app returns an error if pushing that button doesn't result in an attribute change.
 It is therefore a sensible candidate for use on the dashboard tile for both state and action.